Scholar-6/brillder/public/terms.md

   	Library digital resources) may earn brills but these cannot be exchanged for cash or any other prize, although an Institution or Library User

-6 **Complaints and Decisions** Anyone can make a mistake and we are always receptive to an inquiry from a player who believes their scores are wrong.
+6 **Complaints and Decisions**.
+Anyone can make a mistake and we are always receptive to an inquiry from a player who believes their scores are wrong.
 We are committed to conducting all aspects of both education and competition ethically.
 However, Brillder is also a new start-up and sometimes we have to take tough or unpopular decisions.
 We reserve the right to ‘move the